 Realistic Earnings from Online Survey Platforms

 Beginners can expect to earn modest amounts from online survey platforms, typically ranging from a few cents to a couple of dollars per survey.
-According to a report by The Penny Hoarder, average monthly earnings are often under $50 for casual users.
+According to The Penny Hoarder, average monthly earnings are often under $50 for casual users.
 While these platforms provide an opportunity for extra cash, they are not a substitute for full-time employment.

 Survey Junkie, Swagbucks, and InboxDollars are frequently mentioned as some of the more lucrative platforms.